-These rules where used when tuning the controllers in Figure 3.
+These remarks were used when choosing the sign for controller gains for the dynamic simulations in Figure 3.

 Example 3.
 Units in series.
 To understand the difference between the terms consistency (Definition 1) and self-consistency (Definition 2), consider inventory control of the series process in Figure 4.
 The control structure is consistent and is able to propagate a production rate change to a change in the feed rate.
 However, the in- and outflows for the last unit (dashed box) do not depend directly on the inventory inside the unit and the control volume is therefore not self-consistent according to the "self-consistency rule"(Rule 1).
-This can also be seen because the inventory controllers are not in the direction opposite to flow as they should be for a self-consistent process with a given product rate (see also next section).
+Also, the inventory controllers are not in the opposite direction to flow as they should be for a self-consistent process with a given product rate (see also next section).
 To make the structure consistent we have in Figure 4 introduced a "long loop" where the inflow to the first unit is used to control the inventory in the last unit.